selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Express yourself**, Do not suppress your emotions, do not carry emotional baggage.
 Kindly assert yourself.
 Speak, write, create.

+**Nature and reason** As beings on a planet, we are part of nature.
+Life flows smoothly when you conform to nature and reason.

+**Accept** the world as it is.
+This doesn't mean passivity but being able to recognize what is in your control and what is not

 **Let it go.** A good life isn't necessarily a happy life.
 Happiness is just another emotion, and chasing emotions is like chasing the wind.
 ## People

 **Practice empathy**, do not judge, just listen, feel, understand